 - Carrera's Legions: When setting up a base in Yezidistan for the Sumer campaign in A Desert Called Peace, a bet is made between an officer there and Sergeant Major McNamara that Carrera would reject the double-wide mobile home set up as his quarters in favor of a regular tent.
 Carrera pretended to not notice the 50 drachma note being handed to McNamara to pay the wager.

-- On an episode of CSI: Crime Scene Investigation, Greg Sanders's replacement eventually cracks from the pressure to be just like Greg and quits.
+- On an episode of CSI, Greg Sanders' replacement eventually cracks from the pressure to be just like Greg and quits.
 Nick forks over a bill to Warrick, who really shouldn't have been participating since he had a gambling addiction in the first season.

 - There's also been a whole episode with a Running Gag about Nick and Warrick having a bet about what happened to the Vic of the Week, so it seems that Warrick can engage in "fun" bets with a buddy without a problem.

 - Another CSI sees Catherine and Grissom making a bet over whether two murder victims' deaths were related or not.
-At the end it turns out they were both right, and Cathrine rips a bill apart and hands half of it to Gil after the very heavy conversation, this is a tension breaker when Grissom reminds her that doing that is a federal offense.
+At the end, it turns out they were both right, and Catherine rips a bill apart and hands half of it to Gil after the very heavy conversation, this is a tension breaker when Grissom reminds her that doing that is a federal offense.